How do you know what customers want in this digital age? And what is driving their changing expectations?

 Whether they are conscious of it or not, all businesses today are operating in a digital age where consumer expectations are fast evolving.
 These changes in consumer expectations are fueled by a series of technological advancements which include cloud computing, IoT and smart devices.

-The current COVID-19 pandemic has made customer expectations grow even further by accelerating digital transformation and online interactions.
+COVID-19 pandemic made customer expectations grow even further by accelerating digital transformation and online interactions.
 The service rulebook for businesses across all industries is already rewritten, and now there is a requirement for all companies to provide seamless digital experiences for customers.

 Customer experience is today equally important as the quality of the physical goods or services that a company offers.